dixsonhuie/dih-k8s-training-labs/lab-wangw-k8s/README.md

 ## GSTM-378 WAN Gateway for k8s - Live DEMO

+### This Demo does not include GUI for grafana and k8s dashboard.

 ### Prerequisites
 1. EKS cluster in region eu-west-1 is installed
 2. EKS cluster in region eu-central-1 is installed